Blog

 The cycle repeats continuously, with the compressor, condenser, expansion valve, and evaporator working together to keep your refrigerator at the right temperature.

-Now, let's dive into the topic at hand: Common Refrigerator Problems and How to Fix Them.
 Knowing the different parts of your refrigerator can help you spot any issues that pop up.
 Here are a few typical problems you might encounter, along with some handy solutions:

 If your refrigerator isn't cooling properly, it could be due to a faulty thermostat, compressor, or refrigerant leak.
 First, check the thermostat settings.
 If the thermostat is working correctly, it may be time to call a professional to inspect the compressor or look for leaks.

 Malfunctioning fans, a dirty condenser coil, or a worn-out compressor can cause a noisy refrigerator.
 Clean the condenser coils regularly to prevent dirt buildup.
-Contact Fair Appliance Repair Service to inspect and replace faulty parts if the noise persists.

 If you notice a buildup of ice in the freezer, it may be due to a malfunctioning defrost heater or defrost timer.
 A skilled technician can help identify the problem and stop any more ice from accumulating.